edwinm/carbonium/README.md

-# playground
+# Carbonium

-Easily do proof of concepts and experiments
+One kilobyte library for easy manipulation of the DOM.

+Still very much beta…